Fort Anawagen |

 (1864 - 1865), Rockland and Owls Head

 Two five-gun Civil War batteries.
-One was located at Jameson Point at the breakwater, but was partly destroyed during construction of the Samoset Resort golf course.
-Remnants are still extant.
+One was located at Jameson Point near the breakwater (built 1890-99), but was partly destroyed during construction of the Samoset Resort golf course in 1902.
+Trace remnants are possibly still extant (at the 4th hole or the 5th tee).
 The other battery was at Battery (Halfway) Point in Owls Head, destroyed in the 1950's for a housing development.

 Fort Lucia